-No fees, no hard credit card pull, a slick phone app, plus the $25 sign up bonus may be enough to make SoFi the easy choice.
+No fees, no hard credit card pull, a slick phone app, plus the $75 sign up bonus after making two direct deposits of $500 each may be enough to make SoFi the easy choice.
 Having a card like this while traveling will save you money on ATM fees, foreign transaction fees, and you’ll never get a bad conversion rate again!

 Sign up today using our referral link to get $75 (we earn $25 too).